What is the Alexander Technique?

 More on the ATLAS trial here

-The best way for most people to learn is with individual one to one Lessons.
+The best way for most people to learn is with individual one to one Lessons with a qualified Alexander Technique Teacher.

-Contact Lucy Ascham on 07949 522 655 to discuss how you can make a start and learn how your body is designed so you can operate it accordingly and improve your life experience.
+Contact Lucy Ascham on 07949 522 655 to see if you are ready to start to learn how your body is designed so you can move more naturally and improve your playing, singing and performing with poise and ease.